HomeMy WebLinkAbout1936-10-20 92

 in additional recommendations at the next meeting of the

-Mr. Raymond recommended -that one light be installed
+Mr. Raymond recommended that one light be installed

 on Ridge Road on the second pole beyond Mrs. Bierenbrood-

-spot's house and that one street light be installed on
+spot 's house and that one street light be installed on

 Taft Avenue in front of the residence of C. C. Paul.
 Street

-' fir.
-Ross moved that articles be inserted in the lights.
+Mr. Ross moved that articles be inserted in the lights.

-Warrant for the next Town Meeting For the placing of these
+Warrant for the next Town Meeting for the placing of these

 voted.